angular/angular/guides/schematics.md

 installed the npm package, they will be available via the Angular CLI.

-If you run it will automatically install Angular Material for you and run the shell schematic.
+If you run it will automatically install Angular Material for you and run the install schematic.

 ```
 ng add @angular/material
 ```

-## Packaged Schematics
-Angular Material has 4 schematics it comes packaged with:

-- Material Shell
-- Navigation
-- Dashboard
-- Table

-### Shell Schematic
-The shell schematic will help you quickly add Material to a new project.
+The install schematic will help you quickly add Material to a new project.
 This schematic will:

 - Ensure project depedencies in `package.json`